actonmass/actonmass.org/content/bills/healthy-youth-act.md

   - date: 2013-11-27
     description: Favorably reported from Education committee, referred to Ways & Means
   - date: 2014-07-31
-    description: dies in House Ways & Means (no action taken)
+    description: No further action taken by House Ways and Means
     type: death
   - date: 2015-01-22
     description: Filed again as H.448